 The objective of the South Australian Building and Construction Industry Security of Payment Act 2009 (often called the Security of Payment Act - the Act) is to ensure that any party that contracts to carry out construction work, or supply related goods or services, on projects for the private and public sectors in SA is entitled to promptly receive and recover all progress payments that are due, including final payments and retention monies.

 The Act creates a dispute resolution process (adjudication) that allows a party (the claimant) alleging they are owed monies under a construction contract to promptly obtain payment from the respondent, based on an assessment of the merits of the claim by an appropriately qualified and independent adjudicator.
-Adjudicate Today trains and appoints the adjudicator.
+Adjudicate Today nominates the adjudicator and conducts training and mentoring programs.